MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 ## Install the Bot Framework SDK CLI

-If you have already installed the Bot Framework CLI you can skip ahead to [Using the qnamaker CLI commands to create a list of synonyms for your QnA Maker knowledge base](#using-the-qnamaker-cli-commands-to-create-a-list-of-synonyms-for-your-qna-maker-knowledge-base).
+If you have already installed the Bot Framework CLI you can skip ahead to [Use the qnamaker CLI commands to create a list of synonyms for your QnA Maker knowledge base](#use-the-qnamaker-cli-commands-to-create-a-list-of-synonyms-for-your-qna-maker-knowledge-base).

 [!INCLUDE [applies-to-v4](../includes/install-bf-cli.md)]